-Germany’s Bayer vows defense against Roundup cancer cases
+Germany’s Bayer vows strong defense in Roundup cancer cases

-BERLIN (AP) — Germany’s Bayer AG, which bought Monsanto Co. last year, is underlining its determination to fight cases involving the U.S. company’s Roundup weed-killer in the face of more than 11,000 lawsuits so far.
+BERLIN (AP) — Germany’s Bayer AG, which bought Monsanto Co. last year, has underlined its determination to fight cases involving the Roundup weed-killer in the face of more than 11,000 lawsuits so far.

-In August, a San Francisco jury awarded a man $289 million after determining Roundup caused his non-Hodgkin’s lymphoma.
+In August, a San Francisco jury awarded a man $289 million after determining Roundup, part of the Monsanto stable of agrochemical products, caused his non-Hodgkin’s lymphoma.
 A judge later slashed the award to $78 million, and Monsanto has appealed.
 A second case in which a man claims the weed-killer caused cancer went to trial this week.

-Bayer CEO Werner Baumann said as he presented the company’s annual earnings Wednesday that, as of Jan.
-28, 11,200 lawsuits had been filed.
-He said that “we will continue to defend ourselves resolutely in all proceedings.”
+Bayer CEO Werner Baumann said while presenting the company’s annual earnings report that, as of Jan.
+28, 11,200 lawsuits had been filed and proceedings in another six cases are scheduled this year.

-He stressed that the active ingredient in Roundup, glyphosate, “is a safe product.”
+“We will need to have legal proceedings completed in a certain number of cases to be able to assess what direction things are going in,” he said.

 Most Read Business Stories